-.
 We won’t see good studies proving or disproving efficacy of many ingredients.
-This is due to the financial reality of study costs, especially for drug claims you can’t protect by patent
+This is due to the financial reality of study costs, especially for drug claims for ingredients and products that can’t protect with a patent. - Dermatologist Dr. Bailey

 Mixing the ingredient with others in a product formulation is one reason.
 The other is that your skin has a tenacious barrier and complex physiology.
 That's why I test products on enthusiastic people.

 Does stronger prescription strength always mean better?

 Another example of an ingredient that has OTC versus prescription variability is hydroquinone.
 We know the prescription strength of 4% and higher works better than OTC 2% strength for lightening hyperpigmentation.
 It is also more effective than the non-prescription botanical pigment lighteners.